-12. At your organization, the biggest alcohol-related concern is: () Underage drinking () Intoxicated walk-ins () Over-serving () Unruly behavior by patrons 0\$ 0 - \$25 9.
-Was the personal interaction with the trainer and other session participants a crucial ingredient in the effectiveness of today's training?
-OYes No No. Are you interested in becoming a TIPS trainer?
-OYes ONO 8.
-Do you think TIPS training will increase your confidence in dealing with intoxicated guests?
-O Yes O No O Customer service O Peer relations O Management relations O TIPS training will not benefit me in my job.
+At your organization, the biggest alcohol-related concern is: O Underage drinking O Intoxicated walk-ins O Over-serving O Unruly behavior by patrons 11.
+How much did the class cost?
+O No th the trainer and other session in the effectiveness of today's O Customer service O Peer relations O Management relations O TIPS training will not benefit me in my job. alining will increase your confidence in dealing with Ol have not had any other alcohol server training.
 In what area of your job will TIPS training be most beneficial?
 (Select only one answer.)
-Dealing with alcohol-related incidents 000 How does TIPS compare with other alcohol server training you have had?
-OTIPS is more effective.
-3. Facilitation/Presentation Skills 1.
-Industry Knowledge 19.
+ODealing with alcohol-related incidents you have Skills excellent Coop Good FAIR POOR O O O O O O O 19.
 Do you believe that alcohol server training should be required by law for establishments that serve alcohol?
 O Yes, should be required by law O No, should not be required by law 18.
 What caused you to attend today's session?
 O I attended based on my personal interest.
-O I was required to attend by my establishment or municipality.
-O English O French O Arabic O Korean O Chinese O Portuguese O Farsi O Russian 17.
-W 16.
+O I was required to attend by my establishment and/or state or municipality.
+O English O French O Spanish O Arabic O Korean O Thai O Chinese O Portuguese O Vietnamese O Farsi O Russian O Other 16.
 What is your job position?
-O Owner O Manager O Bar Staff O Front Desk O Beer and wine only O My establishment sells beer, wine and spirits 15.
+Owner Owner Ownar Ownanger Own O Wine, mainly O Spirite, mainly O Beer and wine only O My establishment sells beer, wine and spirits.
+O Self-taught 15.
 What kind of alcohol is sold at your establishment?
-O Beer, mainly O Wine, mainly O Internet-based O None O Self-taught 14.
-Indicate any type of training (other than on-the-job) that organization provides to prepare you for serving alcohol (Select only one answer.) © CD-ROM Other 13.
-Is personal liability related to alcohol concern in your work environment?
-1 and/or state O Spanish O Thai O Vietnamese PLEASE DO NOT · WRITE O Security Other e and spirits. stablishment? Δ of training (other than on-the-job) that your ides to prepare you for serving alcohol. ity related to alcohol sales/service a major work environment? () Yes () No
+14. Indicate any type of training (other than on-the-job) that your organization provides to prepare you for serving alcohol.
+(Select only one answer.)
+13. Is personal liability related to alcohol sales/service a major concern in your work environment? () Yes () No